odennav/terraform-aws-vpc-kubespray/README.md

 - Install [Terraform](https://developer.hashicorp.com/terraform/install)
 - **Minimum required version of Kubernetes is v1.27**
-- **Ansible v2.14+, Jinja 2.11+ and python-netaddr is installed on the machine that will run Ansible commands**
+- **Ansible v2.14+, Jinja 2.11+ and python-netaddr** is installed on the machine that will run Ansible commands.
 - The target servers must have **access to the Internet** in order to pull docker images.
 Otherwise, additional configuration is required.
 - The target servers are configured to allow **IPv4 forwarding**.
 - If using IPv6 for pods and services, the target servers are configured to allow **IPv6 forwarding**.